neilm-fourjs/njm_demo/gbc/README.md

 grunt
 ```

-I should then be able to run my application using the njm-js custom GBC.
+You should then be able to run the application using the njm-js custom GBC.

 --------------------------------------------------------------------------------
-## 3. GWC-JS Customizations - Javascript
+## 4. GWC-JS Customizations - Javascript

 ### Header text / logo ( MyHeaderBarWidget )
 The header title and the logo were done using the method outlined in the GAS manual.